oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/pca/README.md

 T_{partial}{3,0} & T_{partial}{3,1} & T_{partial}{3,2} & T_{partial}{3,3}
 \end{bmatrix}
 ```

 After enough iterations, the $T_{partial}$ accumulated values will hold the result of the entire matrix product.
+Partial means are also computed alongside the matrix mutliplication.
-Then, the covariance matrix can simply be computed using equation \cite{covequation}.
+Then, the covariance matrix can simply be computed the covariance equation above.

 ### Eigen values and Eigen vectors computation